ZEISS 100 Years USA

 Changing perspectives inside and beyond the lens.

-Michael Williams, Ph.D., is an XRM Field Service Engineer at ZEISS Microscopy whose career reflects both scientific excellence and a deep commitment to advancing representation in optics and photonics.
-He holds a B.S. in Physics from Morehouse College and a Ph.D. in Optical Sciences from Delaware State University, and has built a distinguished path at the intersection of optics, engineering, and community advocacy.
+Michael Williams is an XRM Field Service Engineer at ZEISS Microscopy whose career reflects both scientific excellence and a deep commitment to advancing representation in optics and photonics.
+He holds a Master of Arts in Materials Science from Fisk University, a degree in Physics from Morehouse College, and a Ph.D. in Optical Sciences from Delaware State University.
+He has built a distinguished path at the intersection of optics, engineering, and community advocacy.
 Beyond his technical expertise, Michael is widely recognized for amplifying underrepresented voices in science, working across outreach, mentorship, and policy engagement to help create a more inclusive and innovative scientific community.

 Motivated by early experiences that revealed gaps in representation within the optics and photonics field, Michael has dedicated himself to expanding visibility and access for future generations.
 He has served on multiple committees focused on advancing diversity in STEM, presented scientific policy proposals to the U.S. Congress, and actively supports initiatives that strengthen community and opportunity.
 In recognition of his leadership, he was named an Optical Society (OSA) Ambassador in 2021 and selected for the Electro Optics Photonics100, honoring individuals helping drive the field forward.
 Michael is also currently working with SPIE to publish an upcoming Black in Optics and Photonics book, which will highlight the importance and contributions of Black scientists to the science of light over the years—ensuring their work is recognized, celebrated, and preserved for future generations.